watarukumagai-git/opt/peer_review/no2/review_comment.md

 ## major comment5 (Section 3.5, Page 4)
-The parameters and variables for LSTM's optimization should be distinguished and correctly.
+The parameters and variables for LSTM's optimization should be distinguished correctly.
 But, Table2 does not distinguish between them and it creats confusion for the reader.
 Please specify them correctly according to the following items:
 - What are the LSTM's hyperparameters optimized by DBO?
 Section 3.5 explains "the number of iterations, the learning rate, and the number of neurons in the hidden layer of LSTM", but Table 3 shows "Learning rate, the number of neurons in the hidden layer 1, and the number of neurons in the hidden layer 2".
 They are different.
 I guess "the number of iterations" is DBO's loop times and given by the users.
 Please specify the optimization variables correctly.
 - What does "Fitness Function: RMSE=1" mean in Table2?
 It shows the type of evaluation index as the objective function for DBO, not value.
 - Although "Neuron number of range" is [10, 100] in Table2, "Number number in Layer2" is 213 in Table3.
 It shows the network violates the constraints.